 - panel alternative for short, wide windows

 - put vent in a tall narrow panel at one side of window.
 Put a 60-80mm wide vertical frame member into the window recess 305mm from the side closest to your bed.
 Make a 365W x h+60mm wood panel.
 Cut vertical slot in it for vent.
 Install vent.
-Point side opening toward window opening.
+Point edge opening toward window recess.
 Screw panel to wall and frame piece with 20mm strip of black fleece as a gasket.

 Uncovered edge of vertical frame member holds rails for roller blind that covers remaining part of window.
 To keep blind in place when wind blows too strong, stick pushpins through rails and blind every 200-300mm.
 Always use same holes.